lbussy/keg-cop/docs/api/index.rst

 Send Pulse Report
 ===================

-Whenever a pour completes, Keg Cop sends a pour report to teh Keg Screen system.
+Whenever a pour completes, Keg Cop sends a pour report to the Keg Screen system.
 The format is as follows:

 .. code-block:: json
     :linenos: